aws/c3r/README.md

   --output=OUTPUT
 ```

-See the "Encrypt data" section of the AWS Clean Rooms documentation for more information.
+See the "[Encrypt data](https://docs.aws.amazon.com/clean-rooms/latest/userguide/prepare-encrypted-data.html#encrypt-data)" section of the user guide for more information.

-### C3R `decrypt` mode: decrypting results from a collaboration
+#### `decrypt` mode

 Once queries have been executed on encrypted data in an AWS Clean Rooms collaboration, that encrypted query results `INPUT` file can be decrypted generating a cleartext `OUTPUT` file using the same Base64-encoded 256-bit secret stored in the `C3R_SHARED_SECRET` environment variable, and `COLLABORATION_ID` as follows: